bmeurant/technical-docs/software-architecture/architectural-patterns/blackboard.md

 * **Hierarchical Blackboard:** The Blackboard is organized into multiple levels of abstraction, with Knowledge Sources specialized to operate at specific levels.
 This is common in complex AI systems.
 * **Open Blackboard:** This variation loosens the strict control of the Controller.
 Knowledge Sources can write directly to the Blackboard without a centralized scheduler, relying on event-based triggers.
 This is less common due to the increased complexity of managing concurrency.
 * **Integration with other patterns:** The Blackboard pattern is often combined with other patterns.
 For example, Knowledge Sources can be implemented as **[[microservices]]** communicating via a message queue, which serves as a sort of "Blackboard" in a distributed system.
 * **Modern Collaborative Tools:** Conceptually, modern real-time collaborative tools (like Google Docs or Figma) share similarities with the Blackboard pattern.
-The document or canvas acts as the "blackboard," and multiple users (the "knowledge sources") contribute concurrently to build a final product.
+The document or canvas acts as the "blackboard," and multiple users (the "knowledge sources") contribute [[transversal-programming-models#1-concurrent-programming|concurrently]] to build a final product.

 This pattern, though less common in standard enterprise applications, remains a powerful tool for specific, highly complex domains.
 Its strength lies in its ability to manage complexity through a collaborative, incremental approach.